Kernix13/vision-grid-express/README.md

 ## Future Improvements

-1. Add a quote generator that pairs an inspirational quote with each image
+- Start a slideshow of just the images, and/or the images + text
+- Allow user to set the timing for the slideshow
+- Have another editable text field (H2/blockquote) in the lightbox/slider view with a max-character count where the user can enter a single sentence/statement for each image
+- Multiple boards option
+- Ability to name/rename boards
-2. Enable settings form to name board, have multiple boards, other features, ...
+- Enable the settings form to name board, have multiple boards, other features, ...
-3. Dark/Light mode option
+- Dark/Light mode option
-4. ???
+- Add a quote generator API that pairs an inspirational quote with each image
+- Add a music API for motivational music during lightbox slideshow

 ## Use of AI